Xilinx/imagebuilder/README.md

    can only be used  in combination with the -k option.
 This adds the public key into the dtb.
 Then one can add this dtb back into the u-boot bin or elf.\
+-e specifies if bootefi should be used in the uboot script (instead of \
+   booti).
+This is an optional argument.

 ### Signed FIT images